The most powerful stand we can take is the one we take together.

 “How good and pleasant it is when brothers live together in unity!
 It is like precious oil poured on the head, running down on the beard, running down on Aaron’s beard, down upon the collar of his robes.
 It is as if the dew of Hermon were falling on Mount Zion, For there the Lord bestows His blessing, even forevermore.”
 Psalm 133

-This blog walks through the Life Journal readings.
-This weekend we are finishing up in Luke and getting into Nehemiah:
+As we walk through the Life Journal readings, this weekend we are finishing up in Luke and getting into Nehemiah:

 - 10/9: Nehemiah 1-2; Psalm 133; Luke 22